MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 *Price or capacity eviction* - This eviction type has two triggers.
 Azure evicts a spot VM when excess compute capacity disappears or the cost of the VM exceeds the max price you set.
 This eviction type allows you to set a maximum price well below the pay-as-you-go price.
 Use this eviction type to set your own price cap.

 **Eviction policy.** The eviction policy chosen for a spot VM affects its orchestration.
 By orchestration, we mean the process of handling an eviction.
-We cover orchestration in detail below.
+We cover orchestration in detail later.
 The eviction policies are the "Stop/Deallocate policy" and "Delete policy".

 *Stop/Deallocate policy* - The Stop/Deallocate eviction policy is best when the workload can wait for release capacity within the same location and VM type.
 The Stop/Deallocate policy stops the VM and ends its lease with the underlying hardware.
 Stopping and deallocating a spot VM is the same as stopping and deallocating a regular VM.
 The VM remains accessible in Azure, and you can restart the same VM later.
 With the Stop/Deallocate policy, the VM loses compute capacity and non-static IP addresses.
 However, the VM data disks remain and still incur charges.
 The VM also occupies cores in the subscription.
 VMs can't be moved from their region or zone even when stopped/deallocated.
 For more information, see [VM power states and billing](/azure/virtual-machines/states-billing#power-states-and-billing).